Secure secret sharing for teams

 GDPR

-Mandatory for any tool processing data of EU residents.
-Requires data minimization, purpose limitation, and clear data processing agreements.
-Zero-knowledge tools like VanishingVault inherently satisfy data minimization by never storing plaintext.
+Mandatory for EU personal data.
+Zero-knowledge tools inherently support data minimization by never storing plaintext.

 HIPAA

-Required for healthcare organizations handling protected health information (PHI).
-Demands encryption at rest and in transit, access controls, audit trails, and Business Associate Agreements (BAAs) with all vendors.
+Required for PHI: encryption, access controls, audit trails, and Business Associate Agreements with vendors.

 Frequently Asked Questions